nisargagn23/Online-Blood-Availability-System/README.md

 * Add an online blood request and donor registration feature
 * Provide notifications when stock is low
 * Deploy on a cloud server for public access.

-hort version (just overview, tech stack, run steps)** so recruiters can quickly glance through, while keeping this detailed one as the main?